gqbre/docker-rclone-proxy/README.md

 ### Troubleshooting:
 When you force remove the container, you have to `sudo fusermount -u -z /mnt/mediaefs` on the hostsystem!

+If you get an error like "docker: Error response from daemon: linux mounts: path /volume1/xxx is mounted on /volume1 but it is not a shared mount.", or "umount: can't unmount /mnt/mediaefs: Invalid argument" in Synology NAS(群晖) DSM operating system because of the `:shared` tag.
+Maybe you should try the command `sudo mount --make-shared /volume1` before runing the docker container, remember to change /volume1 to match your real setup.

 ### Thanks

 This project base on [mumiehub/rclone-mount](https://hub.docker.com/r/mumiehub/rclone-mount)